Daohub-io/beaker-whitepaper/Whitepaper.md

-As an example: in the Linux kernel, the permission bit mask and owner on a user's personal file allows them to quickly and easily see (by listing the properties of their files with ls -l) that only they, and anybody with root access can access their files.
-The simple string presented by `ls -l of -rw-r----- bob users file.txt` instantly tells bob that (with the exception of root) only he can modify file.txt, while other users in the group users can also read it, but nobody else has access.
+As an example: in the Linux kernel, the permission bit mask and owner on a user's personal file allows them to quickly and easily see (by listing the properties of their files with `ls -l`) that only they, and anybody with root access can access their files.
+The simple string presented by `ls -l` of `-rw-r----- bob users file.txt` instantly tells `bob` that (with the exception of root) only he can modify `file.txt`, while other users in the group users can also read it, but nobody else has access.
 This short simple string forms the policy placed on that file.
 It’s simplicity means that the restrictions placed on that file are easily verifiable.
 It is not necessary to verify all the code on the system, because we know that the Linux kernel will enforce this policy.

 ### Implementing a Capability Based Security Model